tarcode2004/VoiceGenerator/README.md

 - **API Key Error**: Make sure your API key is valid and you have credits
 - **PDF Extraction Issues**: Try enabling OCR for scanned documents
 - **Audio Generation Fails**: Check your internet connection and API key validity
+- **Parallel Processing Issues**:
+  - Reduce the number of concurrent workers if you experience timeouts
+  - For large PDFs, increase chunk size to reduce the number of API calls
+  - Monitor your OpenAI API rate limits

 ## File Structure